drshahizan/Python_EDA/assignment/hpdp/BERUK/case_study2c/readme.md

 ## b.
 How to generate basic statistics and visualizations.
 ## c.
 How to explore relationships and patterns in the data.
 ## d.
-Any unique features or capabilities of each tool that you find noteworthy.
+Unique features and capabilities of D-Tale .